camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 1. edit the image names in skaffold.yaml and kustomize.yaml to something you can push to
 2. [optional] set the hostname in site-data.yaml to something pointing at your ingress load balancer
 3. then `make skaffold` should bring up an accessible instance at `<hostname>/camunda`
-	- if you're not using edit the build steps in skaffold.yaml if you're not using google cloud build
+	- if you're not using google cloud build, either:
+		- edit the build steps in skaffold.yaml to build with something else
+		- build and push your image another way, then `make` to skip skaffold and use kustomize only

-if you didn't expose the ingress via a public URL, you can port forward from localhost
+if you didn't expose the ingress via a public URL, you can port forward from localhost:
 `kubectl port-forward -n camunda-bpm-demo svc/camunda-bpm 8080:8080`
 and browse to `localhost:8080/camunda`

 Give tomcat a few moments to come up, and cert-manager awhile to verify your domain name.
 You can follow the logs with your log aggregator, a tool like kubetail, or with just kubectl:
 `kubectl logs -n camunda-bpm-demo $(kubectl get pods -o=name -n camunda-bpm-demo) -f`

 ## Next steps